octopusthink/nautilus/src/components/ui/Icon/README.md

 If an icon is used without a text label, it needs to have a text alternative so that screen readers can read it.
 This adds a `title` tag inside the `svg` that’s conveyed to screen reader users.

 Best practises for label text:
-- Don't describe what the icon looks like
+- Don't describe what the icon looks like.
-- Don't include "icon" in the text
+- Don't include "icon" in the text.
-- Duplicate information that already exists in the text or programmatically
+- Duplicate information that already exists in the text or programmatically.

 ```jsx
 <Icon name="eye" title="Eye" />